 Withdrawal by International Students

-International students who wish to withdraw from the quarter can do so through MyUW anytime before the quarter starts through the end of the first week of the quarter.
-Beginning the second week of the quarter through the last day of instruction, international students must complete a Official Withdrawal form and receive permission from an International Student Advisor in order to withdraw from the quarter.
+International students who wish to withdraw from the quarter can do so through MyUW anytime before the quarter starts through the end of the second week of the quarter.
+Beginning the 3rd week through the 7th week of the quarter, international students must go through the Current Quarter Drop process.
+For drop requests after the 7th week of the quarter, students complete a Former Quarter Drop Petition.
+In addition to make these requests, students must receive permission from an International Student Advisor in order drop class(es) from the quarter.
 Please see the International Student and Scholar Services website for more information about withdrawing as an international student.

 Withdrawal by Newly Admitted Students